 We flip a switch and it’s there.
 Electricity.

-You’re probably familiar with short term power outages, but what if they don’t get the power back on for more than a few hours, maybe days or even weeks?
-Do you have a plan B for your power?
+You’re probably familiar with short-term power outages that last only a few minutes, but what if they don’t get the power back on for more than a few hours, maybe days or even weeks?

 Don’t be left in the dark.

-Besides having some emergency candles available, you should also have a supply of battery powered flashlights or area lights along with a supply of spare batteries to brighten up your darkened room.
+Besides having some emergency candles available, you should also have a supply of battery-powered flashlights or area lights along with a supply of spare batteries to brighten up your darkened room.
 I like keeping one of these Tasco XR7 Focus Beam Tactical LED Flashlights within easy reach in every room of my house.
 These are really bright lights powered by three AA batteries.
+You’d be surprised how bright a room gets when these lights are pointed at the ceiling and allowed to bounce its light down across a medium sized room.
 I also keep a supply of alkaline AA batteries and some rechargeable AA batteries.

 Speaking of rechargeable batteries, I’ve been very happy with the Panasonic BK-3MCCA eneloop AA 2100 Cycle Ni-MH Rechargeable Batteries that maintain up to 70% of their charge after 10 years (when not it use).
 It can certainly be frustrating to discover your rechargeable batteries are dead when you need them most.

 There are a multitude of these devices available for you.
 I recommend you have more than one and those that have a higher power rating measured in milliamperes (mAh).
 Needless to say, the larger the battery in a mobile charger, the more you’ll be able to juice your mobile devices.
 But larger batteries weigh more and cost more, so you’ll have to factor those considerations into your decision.

-It is recommended that soon after you experience a power outage that you turn to your battery powered radio and monitor the news or weather channels to see if the outage is more widespread.
+It is recommended that soon after you experience a power outage that you turn to your battery-powered radio and monitor the news or weather channels to see if the outage is more widespread.
 It would be useful to have that situational awareness in case you might need to take additional steps to deal with a longer term power outage.
 Every community has an emergency broadcast station.
 Learn its frequency and then tune your radio to it and monitor the power out repair process and weather conditions.

 In the event of a longer term power outage, you’ll need something more robust to keep power flowing to you.

-You might consider a solar powered battery backup system or perhaps a gas powered generator.
+For that extended power outage, you might consider a solar-powered battery backup system.
 Depending on what you need to power, it might require many solar panels and big batteries.
-You just need to determine your power needs and set up a solar power battery system to cover your immediate needs.
+Simply determine your power needs and set up a solar power battery system to cover your immediate needs.